 When I was recently asked about dollhouse recommendations, I quickly thought of a bunch of ways we could get more play value out of a dollhouse-like product, that’s not your standard pink mansion.
+See, all my kids, boys, and girls loved playing pretend with the dollhouses in our home.
+Often times, it seemed like a boys dollhouse rather than a girls as the boys would create their own play areas in the dollhouse.
 Here are my picks for imaginative environments that provide the fun of miniature accessories and the benefit of acting out family dynamics through play.

 Melissa and Doug sell a wooden hi-rise dollhouse with open walls on the sides for easy access.
 Not pink, not plastic.